YoTro/YoTro.github.io/_posts/2017-07-12-The-detail-of-listing-optimization.md

 Clear product positioning not only helps sellers to target specific groups, achieving the desired goals in the most direct way and fast in the shortest time, will have a clearer understanding to clear their position can be achieved.

-2.Find out keywords: customer search frequently used keywords.
+2. Find out keywords: customer search frequently used keywords.

 How to get keywords, there are many ways, not here one by one.
 The most appropriate way is that you can get the keywords from the customer's mouth from the review similar to the product.
 With keywords, we can put together other languages and enrich the whole sentence or image.

-3.The localization degree of organization language is better, but we can not achieve a mouthful, the seller usually user-friendly OK.
+3. The localization degree of organization language is better, but we can not achieve a mouthful, the seller usually user-friendly OK.

 Customers generally lack time to spend a lot of time on your page, and it's important to quickly navigate to the information you need.
 Sometimes, the aptly living language can quickly stimulate the buyer's inner need.
 In addition, it is better not to let customers at a glance that the seller is very amateur.

-4.Product improvement, security and so on.
+4. Product improvement, security and so on.

 When the biggest selling point is displayed in the first place, we can also tap the various attributes of the product to distinguish customers from other brands.

 For example, the lightning line, your coil is coarse and nylon woven, you can emphasize that the coarse coil and nylon knitting in the wire can help it to be durable and can be used for a long time without a bad one.
 From the characteristics of mining products and buyers meet the needs of the point.

-5.The main competitors selling point analysis.
+5. The main competitors selling point analysis.

 More research on competitors, similar products selling point is where to start, good, prominent place recorded.
 Finally integrated into their own language.
 Integration is not plagiarism, but optimization and innovation.